Few plants have benefited from humans more than the dahlia (DAL-ee-a).

 These are most often due to an issue with nitrogen, light, water, or simple resource competition.

 The problem with being a heavy bloomer is that there are only so many resources to go around.

 Ask a woman how much more difficult it is to bear twins than a single child, and she’ll tell you the same things your dahlia would if it could speak.

 Every bud requires a certain amount of resources to grow and blossom, and the resulting flower also requires resources to maintain.

-As the flower ages and begins to whither, it continues to draw resources that could be going towards new buds.
+As the dahlia flower ages and begins to whither, it continues to draw resources that could be going toward new buds.

 As a result, the plant may stop producing new flowers in the middle of its blooming season.

-While not essential for many plants, deadheading is an important part of dahlia care.
+While not essential for many plants, deadheading Dahlia blooms is an important part of their care.

 By pinching off flowers when they begin to fade or wilt, you’re helping the plant conserve and redistribute those resources.

 Thus, proper deadheading can help ensure a plant doesn’t stall in the middle of its flowering period.